-Old monitors do wear out and they are difficult to build (lots of glass, a CRT, and intricate components).
-So it is much more practical to adapt old video signals into more modern display devices.
+Old monitors do wear out and they are difficult to build (a CRT, with lots of glass, and intricate components).
+It is much more practical to adapt old video signals into more modern display devices.

 The original MDA and/or CGA video cards of the IBM PC use a 9-pin connector.
 More modern VGA monitors use a 15-pin connector.
-So be aware that “VGA” can refer to both a set of 256-color video modes, and “VGA” can also refer to the type of cable connection.
-So the meaning will depend on the context of how it is used.
+Be aware that “VGA” can refer to both a set of 256-color video modes, and “VGA” can also refer to the type of cable connection.
+So, the meaning will depend on the context of how it is used.

 VGA as a connection style is largely phased out, now with DVI, HDMI, and DisplayPort connectors (which support even higher resolutions of video).
 Adapting the legacy MDA/CGA signals to a VGA monitor is not an easy process, so don’t expect an inexpensive $10 dongle-type adapter.
 Instead you will need to find a powered adapter, such as one of the following:

 - MonoTech EternalCRT – MDA/CGA/EGA to VGA Converter Box

 - texElec MCE2VGA V2 – MDA (Monochrome) Hercules CGA or EGA to VGA

 I do prefer the MonoTech since the buttons and dip-switches are more apparent and labeled on its case.
 But the texElec version I received may be a little easier to mount onto an electronics project board.

 These are “made-to-order” devices that may be built in limited-run batches.
 They aren’t massed produced in a factory.
 The PCB spec is generally available online (github).
 Don’t be disappointed if they take awhile to order, and appreciate that they may have been hand built by someone just for you.